A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Problem Definition

 \subsection{Region-based MARL for Traffic Signal Control}

-\paragraph{} We model urban traffic signal control as a multi-agent decision process in which multiple intersections act concurrently and are organized into spatial regions that capture tightly coupled behavior.
-Here we provide this formulation to fix the core entities, notation, and performance criteria that will carry through the rest of the paper.
+We model urban traffic signal control as a multi-agent decision process in which multiple intersections act concurrently and are organized into regions that capture tightly interdependent behavior.
+Here, we provide this formulation to fix the core entities, notation that will carry through the rest of the paper.

 \textbf{Regional Agent.} In our formulation we distinguish the learning module from the physical signal controller.
-A \emph{regional agent} refers to the decision-making model parameterized by a DDQN, as introduced in \S3.1.
+A \emph{regional agent} refers to the decision-making model parameterized by a DDQN, as introduced in \S\ref{sec:rl-based-modeling-of-tsc-problem}.
 This DDQN represents a policy that maps an observed state to action values.
-In other words, the agent is the learner: it is the function approximator that is optimized during training and later queried at runtime.
+In other words, the agent is the learner: it is the function approximator that is optimized during training.

 \textbf{Intersection Agent.} An \emph{intersection agent} is an individual signalized intersection that executes control within the traffic environment.
 At each control step, the intersection agent observes its own traffic conditions, encodes them as a state vector, and queries the DDQN policy associated with it to obtain and perform the next admissible signal operation.
 Intersection agents are heterogeneous.
-To better reflect real urban networks, we include both four-leg (cross) intersections and three-leg (T) intersections with its variants (Figure~\ref{fig:intersection-topologies}); these geometries admit different non-conflicting movements and therefore expose different admissible actions.
-This geometric structure also influences which features are present in their state representation when it queries a regional agent.
-As a result, multiple distinct intersection agents (with different layouts and feasible phase sets) can be served by the same regional agent, while still behaving in a coordinated yet localized manner.
+To better reflect real urban networks, we include both cross-intersection and T-intersection with their variants, which are depicted in Fig.~\ref{fig:intersection-topologies}; these geometries admit different non-conflicting movements and therefore expose different admissible actions.
+This geometric structure also influences how features are presented in their state representation when it queries a regional agent.
+As a result, multiple distinct intersection agents (with different layouts and feasible phase sets) can be served by the same regional agent, while still behaving in a coordinated manner.